halitbatur/e-commerce-project/README.md

   - seller: you should another Model for the seller and embed the seller inside the ShopItem.
   - genre

 <b>For the data types and other validation criterias like required, length, you have to add them yourselves.
-For the seller Model, you also have to estimate what are the proporties for it.<b>
+For the seller Model, you also have to estimate what are the proporties for it.</b>
 - After having the Models done, it is time to create a controllers folder and add `ShopItem` controller file to put our controllers there.
 - Add a request to get all the shop items and return them as a JSON, if no shop item is available return a message to tell the user that.